V0skos/rsschool-cv/cv.md

 * ## *About me* ##

-  _I am 23 years old. before work such as laborer._
+  _I am 23 years old.
+Before work such as laborer._

 * ## *Education* ##